 If you’re opening for someone, do you honestly believe that their fans would like your music?
 Does your style or brand coincide with the type of audience that the headliner pulls?

 Playing for an audience that is vastly different from your target market confuses your real fans and can really bring down your confidence if the audience isn’t vibing with your music.
-Your time may be better spent rehearsing or writing new songs.
+Your time and energy may be better spent rehearsing or writing new songs.
 If you aren’t sure, acquaint yourself with the headliner’s music before you make your decision to perform.

 9. Drinking and smoking too much